Anticipatory Care Planning (ACP)

 • record anything you do not want to happen

-ACP is particularly important and helpful if you:
+Future care planning is important and helpful if you:

 • have disabilities